 When KatePay comes up:

-An email will then be sent to your Authorized User with instructions on how to complete his/her new profile.
+An email will then be sent to the Authorized User with instructions on how to complete his/her new profile.

 Your student has several options for providing a copy of their statement to third parties including parents, spouses, etc. through the KatePay online billing system: